melineab/convolution/readme.txt

 * Files must be in .json or .txt format.
-  If it is a .txt file, the matrix mast be in square brackets.
+  If it is a .txt file, the matrix must be in square brackets.
   Each layer of the matrix must start on a new line, be in square brackets and separated by a comma.
   Each row of the matrix must be written on a new line in square brackets.